DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Arrow functions, default parameters, destructuring, and other ES6 newly-introduced features.

 **Thoughts:** I resumed the track on FreeCodeCamp, almost done with the JS section.
 Next one: algorithms!

+### Day 62: 2018 April 13 Friday

+**Today's Progress**: More about classes and sub-classes in JS (ES6).
+Then I completed all the basic SQL challenges on Hackerrank.

+**Thoughts:** Classes in JS require more practice as they're not immediately intuitive.
+I'm on it though, so no worries.